withastro/roadmap/proposals/0027-content-collections.md

 ## Exposing the Zod `z` utility

-Content Schemas will expose Zod as an Astro built-in.
+Content Collections will expose Zod as an Astro built-in.
 This will be available from the `astro:content` module:

 ```ts
 import { z } from 'astro:content';